5. Adding XY Facial Movement

-Here, we will add an [Angle X] [Angle Y] movement that turns the face up, down, left, and right.
+Here, add the [Angle X] and [Angle Y] movements that turn the face up, down, left, and right.

-Once the face is understood, the body can be moved in the same way.
+Once the face movement is understood, the body can be moved in the same way.

-First we will add a deformer for XY to the previously created model, and I will explain why we are adding a deformer for XY.
+First, add a deformer for XY to the previously created model.
+This section explains why adding a deformer for XY is needed.

-XY movement is applied directly to the ArtMesh without deformers to the eyebrows.
+Suppose XY movement is applied directly to the ArtMesh of the eyebrow without using a deformer.

 In addition, because of the Y movement, the number of shapes that need to be made keeps increasing.
 (3 ways x 3 ways x 3 ways = 27 ways)

-This would take time to form and be difficult to manage.
+This would take time to create and be difficult to manage.

-The use of deformers eliminates the need to create each shape, since parameters can be attached to the deformer.
+The use of deformers eliminates the need to create each shape, since parameters can be attached to the deformers.